PicsArt/shared-data-structures/README.md

 # Shared Memory Data Structure
 This package allows you to use your data structures like numpy arrays in the shared memory environment between two or more python processes.
-This library simplify the use of shared memory data structures as you don't need to manually manage shared memory.
+This library simplifies the use of shared memory data structures as you don't need to manually manage shared memory.

 # E.g: